ritterim/rimdev-blog/_posts/2016-02-10-deploying-jekyll-to-windows-azure-app-services.md

 The `deploy.cmd` file does two things:

-- Call `getruby.cmd` and insures Ruby is installed
+- Call `getruby.cmd` and ensures Ruby is installed
 - Kudu sync the files from Jekyll under the `_site` directory

 ```text